 - Acquisition Template: A specific operations template used to position the telescope and instrument correctly for acquiring a target.
 The first template of an Observation Block involving target acquisition must be an acquisition template.
 See template. - Alias: An alternative (short) name for an ESO-VLT standard keyword. - Alias Conversion Table: A table containing the association between a Short-FITS keyword and its alias.
 See also "Translation/Alias Table". - aO star: An "active optics" reference star used by a VISTA IR wavefront sensing subsystem; either the High Order Wavefront Sensor (see "HOWFS star") or Low Order Wavefront Sensor (see "LOWFS star"). - Active Optics (aO): The system responsible for maintaining the correct figure in the telescope optics and compensating for gravity vector and low frequency wind pressure etc. The active optics system can correct the M1 and M2 figures open-loop using lookup tables generated by the High Order Wavefront Sensor (HOWFS).
 Corrections are made every few seconds to the baseline from the lookup tables by measuring the wavefront error derived from the images of two stars with the Low Order Wavefront Sensors (LOWFSs). - Attribute: A data item contained inside a database point which is used to characterise its status.
 In object oriented terminology attributes correspond to "data members".
 See also "point". - Autoguider (AG): The telescope system responsible for generating telescope tracking corrections by measuring the drift in the centroid of a guide star image.
 The system can correct for telescope tracking errors and high frequency components such as seeing translation and wind shake. - Auxiliary Configuration File: A supplementary configuration file which describes the various elements and positions for each function of a particular instrument. - Bad Pixel Mask: A calibration frame mapping the location of bad pixels on each detector.
 The data processing pipeline uses this information to ignore data from bad pixels. - Bias frame: See "Reset frame". - Branch: The sub-tree of a hierarchical database identified by a unique root point.
 A branch is a logical collection of related points.
 See also "point". - Branch Configuration File: A file containing a description of a database branch.
-It is converted by the dbl tool into a Point Configuration File. - Calibration Frame: A frame used in the process of data reduction to remove the instrument signature from observations, or to provide astrometric or photometric calibration. - Cold Blocker (VISTA): A cold, opaque object inserted into the filter wheel of the infrared camera to prevent external light from reaching the detector.
-The DARK and SUNBLIND filters are used for this purpose.
-If available, the DARK filter is better suited as a cold blocker since it has a black surface and will stay colder. - Configuration file: A file containing a description of an application.
-There are types of configuration file: An instrument configuration file describes the current configuration of an instrument.
-A reference configuration file describes all the functions available for an instrument, and an auxiliary configuration file describes the various elements and positions for each instrument function.
+It is converted by the dbl tool into a Point Configuration File.

 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 18 of 265
+Page: Page 17 of 278

 Author: Steven Beard